HeathHsia/30DaysOfAndroid/README.md

 I plan to start learning android develop.

-So Just do 30DaysOfAndroid !
+So just do 30DaysOfAndroid !

 Thx again for the inspiration [30DaysofSwift](https://github.com/allenwong/30DaysofSwift) gave me